hxlab/Tickle_Trunk/README.md

 # Tickle Trunk Website

-A Vite + React website for the Tickle Trunk haptic communication toolkit.
+A React website for the Tickle Trunk, hardware-only toolkit for rapid, playful exploration of diverse physical modalities.

 ## Run locally